Kolmogorov-Loveland betting strategies lose the Betting game on open sets: Notation

 The \textit{maximal capital} that the strategy achieves when betting on $\gamma$, denoted $\hat{c}(\gamma)$, is the supremum of capital over the bets the strategy makes when betting on $\gamma$, that is, .
 We say that the strategy \textit{wins} on $\gamma$ if $\hat{c}(\gamma)$ is unbounded. \end{definition}

 We can define a betting strategy incrementaly, bet by bet.

 \begin{definition} Let $B$ be a non-monotonic betting strategy.
 Let $s$ be a string for which the outcome is defined and the outcomes for $s0,s1$ are not defined.
-We'll call $s$ a \textit{leaf-string} of $B$ and the restriction $\rho(s)$ a \textit{leaf-restriction}.
+We will call $s$ a \textit{leaf-string} of $B$ and the restriction $\rho(s)$ a \textit{leaf-restriction}.
 Let $B'$ be a non-monotonic betting strategy that is the same as $B$ for all strings, except that, additionally, it has defined outcomes for strings $s0,s1$.
-We'll say that $B'$ is obtained from $B$ \textit{by defining a bet} for the leaf-string $s$.
-Let $B'$ be a strategy obtained from $B$ by successively defining finitely many bets, we'll denote this with $B\to B'$.
+We will say that $B'$ is obtained from $B$ \textit{by defining a bet} for the leaf-string $s$.
+Let $B'$ be a strategy obtained from $B$ by successively defining finitely many bets, we will denote this with $B\to B'$.

 We call a betting strategy that has a defined outcome only for the empty string an \textit{initial betting strategy}. \end{definition}

 Note that any betting strategy can be defined by starting with an initial betting strategy, and then successively defining bets.